Confbase/schema/README.md

 Currently, toml does not support nil/null values.
 See [this issue on the toml GitHub page](https://github.com/toml-lang/toml/issues/30).

-### What is the behavior of inferring schemas from XML?
+### What is the behavior of inferring and translating XML?

 There is no well-defined mapping between XML and key-value stores.
 Despite this, schema still provides some support for inferring the schema of XML. schema uses